ZJU-FAST-Lab/Ground-effect-controller/README.md

 # Ground-effect-controller

-Ground-Effect-Aware Modeling and Control for Multicopters.
+Supplementary materials for the paper: Ground-Effect-Aware Modeling and Control for Multicopters.